daenikon/1.4.A11/linux/Books/The_Linux_Command_Line.md

 6. `dev/null` is referred to as a "bit bucket"
 7. `tail -f /var/log/messages` to view log file in real time
 8. `tee` command
-9. Double quotes suppress everything "$", "\" and "`"
+9. Double quotes suppress everything except "$", "\" and "`"
-10. Single quotes suppres everything.
+10. Single quotes suppress everything.

 ## File Descriptor
 There's **stdin**, **stdout** and **stderr**.
 To redirect standard error we must refer to its